NehaDalmia/connectify/README.md

     - `POST` on `/producer/produce`
 - **Code Structure :**
     - __src__ - the directory containing the primary application with the in-memory datastructures, models and API support
     - __datastructures__ - implementations for the various thread-safe datastructures used in the primary manager.
-For more details, check this [README](primary_manager/src/datastructures/README.md)
     - __models__ - implementations for various concepts of the queue such as  `Topic`, and `Data_Manager` abstracted using classes.
-For more details, check this [README](primary_manager/src/models/README.md)
     - __views.py__ - the file containing the HTTP API endpoints for interacting with the primary manager.
     - __json_validator.py__ - the file containing the validator for validating the request JSON body based on the provided schema
     - __db_models__ - the directory containing the database models for programmatically interacting with the database using `SQLAlchemy`